An easy-going breed, the American Wirehair is a good companion for single people and loves to play, even when left alone.

 CFA, ACFA , FIFe, TICA

 The coat of the Wirehair is similar to that of the American Shorthair, except for the crimped texture.
 It is thick and dense.
 It becomes much longer and thicker during the winter.
-The texture of the coat is relatively hard, as it is meant as protection for the cat and the crimping makes it feel even harder.
+The texture of the coat is relatively hard, as it is meant as protection for her and the crimping makes it feel even harder.

 The Wirehair tolerates being left alone.
-He is an affectionate cat but also spends time just sleeping in the sun.
+She is an affectionate cat but also spends time just sleeping in the sun.
 The Wirehair is an easy cat to care for and makes a wonderful, quiet companion.

 In 1966, a kitten was found in a litter that had wiry looking fur, similar to that of a Wirehaired Terrier.
 The cats that produced this kitten may have been American Shorthairs, or they may have been farm cats that strongly resembled Americans.